Dollar to Naira Exchange Rate Today in Black Market

 Nigeria continues to export crude oil and buy Premium Motor Spirit (petrol), gasoline, kerosene, and other crude oil components that could have been processed domestically.

 Guess what?
-Numerous refineries in our country are barely operational.
-The naira can only appreciate if the nation invests in exporting completed goods rather than raw materials.
+Numerous refineries in Nigeria are barely operational.
+The naira can only rise if the nation invests in exporting completed goods rather than raw materials.

-Regrettably, Nigeria’s economy, which was once the finest in Africa and among the best globally, has been reduced to chaos due to our overreliance on oil.
+Regrettably, Nigeria’s economy, which was once the finest in Africa and among the best globally, has been reduced to chaos due to its overreliance on oil.

-Nigeria’s GDP still ranks as one of the continent’s largest economies, but our dismal performance overseas, combined with the collapse of oil prices, has left the Nigerian economy in freefall.
+Nigeria’s GDP still ranks as one of the continent’s largest economies, but its dismal performance overseas, combined with the collapse of oil prices, has left the Nigerian economy in freefall.

 A weak economy always results in a weak currency.
-However, with the recession now officially proclaimed ended, an end may be near.
+However, with the recession now officially proclaimed to have ended, an end may be near.

 The prevalent perception of Nigerians about foreign-produced goods is that everything foreign is superior to anything manufactured at home.
 That is a very dangerous mindset to adopt.

 Moreover, it must be stated here that the Nigerian mentality was not natural.
-It was brought to us by our colonial rulers, who sought to discourage consumption of all indigenous goods in favor of their imported counterparts.
-This colonial mentality continues to affect us to this day.
+It was brought to them by their colonial rulers, who sought to discourage the consumption of all indigenous goods in favor of their imported counterparts.
+This colonial mentality continues to affect them to this day.

 Nigerian politicians are robbing the nation blind.
 Tell you what, billions of naira have been embezzled from public coffers by politicians charged with the duty of stewarding this money for the country’s development.